xlr8nur/api-blog/README.md

 # api-blog
-The Odin Project Building a Blog
+The Odin Project Building a Blog using;
+- React
+- Authentication for admins
+- CRUD operations on posts and comments